 Classroom grouping is according to the learning needs of the children and this includes a balance of whole class and small group activities.
 Cooperative learning strategies are also used because working together is a very effective way to learn from each other.

-Reading approaches include modelled reading, shared reading, guided reading, reciprocal reading, independent reading and literature based reading.
+Reading approaches include modelled reading, shared reading, guided reading, reciprocal teaching, independent reading and literature based reading.
 Each classroom has its own classroom library and reading conferences occur daily between teacher and student so that children’s individual learning goals can be set and monitored.

 We use a Structured Literacy approach to teaching reading, writing and spelling.
 Structured Literacy explicitly teaches the building blocks of language in a systematic and structured way.
 We begin by developing children’s phonological awareness skills and their knowledge of how speech sounds are mapped onto the letters and letter patterns that make them.
 As students’ skills develop, they use their knowledge to blend sounds in order to read words and segment sounds in order to spell words with increasing difficulty.
 While developing these fundamental skills, we also have a strong focus on building students’ morphological awareness, vocabulary development, literal and inferential comprehension skills and ability to read and write proficiently across a wide range of text genres.